 - The general attitude that a victim needs to be compensated only for the stump value of the timber, not what the thief gained from the theft.
 Since stump value is generally set at one-third to one-fourth of the sawmill price, thieves are willing to take a chance that they can steal and not be caught because getting away with even a few jobs is extremely lucrative.
 Even if caught, a thief who sold stolen timber for $15,000 but has to pay stump value of $3750 to $5000 has still made a substantial profit.
 Compensating victims based on stump value instead of the value the thief realized is sometimes justified on the grounds that the thief has expenses in getting the timber cut and to the mill and needs to make a buck for himself.
 Timber theft appears to be one of the few crimes, or perhaps the only crime, for which the criminal's expenses and profit are routinely deducted when compensation to the victim is calculated.
 In effect, this approach pays the thief to steal.

 - The difficulty of receiving adequate compensation.
-Most courts, in terms of damage, will look only at the the expenses the victim may incur to restore the land to meet clean water standards set out by Federal Law.
+Many courts, in terms of damage, will look only at the the expenses the victim may incur to restore the land to meet clean water standards set out by Federal Law.
 This essentially amounts to water bars across steep roads and the cheapest grass that can be sowed on damaged lands.
 Yet, the victim's cost of true restoration is likely to include major debris removal, scalping off the sawbriars and trash plants that will initially colonize the cut land, recontouring the land to its original shape, replacing topsoil, and replanting at least seedlings, if not mature trees.
 Those damages and the expenses incurred to remedy them are rarely considered.
 One judge in a recent case accepted the estimates the victim obtained indicating it would cost $10,000 just to cut to the ground the slash piles, tree tops, and other debris the thief had left (important for protecting the land from subsequent forest fires), but did not consider that the damage done by the thief met the felony criminal mischief standard, which is a mere $1000 in damages.
 The victim very justifiably felt that if one person had dumped tons of debris on another's lawn that cost ten thousand dollars to remove, the courts would properly count that damage as surpassing the $1000 felony criminal mischief threshold.
 But, as mentioned earlier, timber theft is regarded differently in the courts.
 The problems of debris and damage are generally dismissed with the statement that logging is a messy business, as though the victim had agreed to be victimized and should have expected what he got.
 So, even if the victim wins the case, what he is likely to receive is a fraction of his expenses.
 This is another factor that discourages victims from acting.

 Timber thieves often prey on the elderly, those in ill health, and those who live away from their timber land because they are easy victims.
 The poor are also often victims because they are poor; a victim who cannot afford to enter the justice system is the easiest victim of all.